shreystechtips/pythonbytes/projects/README.md

 Each idea given below is something you can do precisely; or you can make up your own variations on these ideas.

+- **You are an artist who uses computer graphics to produce graphical themes and patterns: Existing and new**
 - **A farmer uses drones to locate beehives in her orchard so she can cultivate them and have a better harvest.**
 - **You are observing some bugs placed on a table.
 They follow some rules for motion and your task is to simulate this.**
 - **You have a chessboard and a knight placed upon it.
 Find a path of legal knight moves that visits every square once.**